syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Unsupported-elements-word-to-pdf.md

 ---
-title: Unsupported Elements in Word to PDF Conversion in C# | DocIO | Syncfusion
+title: Unsupported elements in Word to PDF Conversion in C# | DocIO | Syncfusion
 description: Learn about unsupported elements in Word to PDF conversion using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG
 ---

-# Unsupported Elements in Word to PDF Conversion
+# Unsupported elements in Word to PDF Conversion

 The following table shows the unsupported elements of Word to PDF conversion.